 Shrimp, chicken, lean ground turkey, and lean turkey sausage are all flavorful yet lean options for adding protein to pasta.

 Swap Heavy Cream

-If your pasta recipe calls for heavy cream, try using half and half instead.
+If your pasta recipe calls for heavy cream, try using half and half, whole milk, or 2% milk instead.
 You'll get the same creamy sauce without the extra fat and calories.

 Because most jarred pasta sauces are high in sodium, consider opting for a low-sodium version.
 Then use fresh herbs like basil, thyme, and oregano to season your dish.

 Load your plate with leafy greens or vegetables before dishing out the pasta.
 This will help keep your portion to a moderate amount.
 Because remember, if your pasta is full of lean protein, veggies, and whole grains, it will be much more filling than plain pasta.